4 Scary Financial Facts: How to Avoid Becoming A Statistic

 The purpose of an emergency fund is to improve one’s financial security by establishing a safety net that can be used in situations to meet unexpected expenses while reducing the need to withdraw from high-interest debt options, like credit cards and predatory loans.
 With an emergency fund, you are also less likely to go bankrupt or build unnecessary debt when an emergency cost arises.

-Divert a portion of your paycheck to a savings account through direct deposit or set a monthly reminder to “pay yourself first” by transferring funds from a primary account to your savings.
+Consider diverting a portion of your paycheck to a savings account through direct deposit or set a monthly reminder to “pay yourself first” by transferring funds from a primary account to your savings.

 What you can do.

-38 percent of U.S. households have credit card debt.
+Statistic 3: 35 percent of U.S. households have credit card debt.

 Want more frightening credit card statistics?

-- Total credit card debt increased to over $1 trillion last year in 2017.
+- Total credit card debt increased to over $1.03 trillion in 2023.

 What you can do.